zhDmitry/cloud-ide/README.md

 ```

-Configuration object may contains the following values:
+The configuration object may contains the following values:

 key          | description
 ------------ | -------------